ALagodzinska/project_planning_stage/README.md

 ## 2. Questions

 I selected the broad questions and formulated a specific question for the project.
 I added description of how the data can help me to address this questions.

+## 3. Exploratory Data Analysis and Visualization

+I demonstrated that the data can be loaded into R. Did minimum data wrangling, computed mean values for players dataset.
+I created 3 exploratory visualization that explore the number of active players daily, by the day of the week, month and the time of the day.

+## 4. Methods and Plan